pauldambra/pauldambra.github.io/_posts/2009-10-04-quack-quack-says-duck.md

 <!--more-->

-Just drop images and .wav files into the \My Documents\qqstd\resources folder and restart the app.
+Just drop images and .wav files into the `\My Documents\qqstd\resources` folder and restart the app.

 So if you want to add a leopard:

-1) you'd add as many leopard pictures as you want named leopard1, leopard2, etc<br />2) you'd add as many leopard noise WAV files as you like named (yep you guessed it) leopard1, leopard2, etc<br />3)restart the app if it's already running
+ * you'd add as many leopard pictures as you want named leopard1, leopard2, etc
+ * you'd add as many leopard noise WAV files as you like named (yep you guessed it) leopard1, leopard2, etc
+ * restart the app if it's already running

 and you're good to go...